aitana91/Aitana_Portfolio/Airbnb/README.md

 - Provide the guest information about public transport and points of interest near the selected apartment.

 ### Notebooks
-I splited the whole project into different files in order to have access to them more easily.
+I splitted the whole project into different files in order to have access to them more easily.
 The proper order of these files is:

 1) [Dataset's creation](https://github.com/aitana91/Aitana_Portfolio/blob/master/Airbnb/dataset_creation.ipynb): analysis of the features, feature engineering and data cleaning.